davebenson/doom4-walkthrough/README.md

 At the end of the walkway, turn around and look for a walkway to jump up to.
 Next, jump across to a train and follow it to a small landing with two tarp-covered crates.
 Behind these crates is a lever for the Original Doom Level.
 After actuating the lever, drop down to another walkway/landing with a grated floor, and turn around to see a large octagonal pillar with a large "1" on it.
 Behind this pillar is SECRET 7.6, "Classic Level / Doom 2: Underhalls".

 Immediately upon exiting this area, turn right, to see a right-dirt floored alcove with some crates.
-There is SECRET 7.4, "Cacodaemon Model / Rageguy".
+There is SECRET 7.4, COLLECTIBLE 7.1, "Cacodaemon Model / Rageguy".
 There's also some armor and Gas.

 Now, jump your way up to the highest accessible walkway.